hanabi/hanabi.github.io/README.md

   * Someone clues a number 4 in Alice's slot 1 as a *Self-Finesse*.
   * Alice must assume that it is a normal *Self-Finesse* and play blue 3 from slot 2.
 (If it was an *Elimiation Self-Finesse*, she would play red 3 from slot 4.)

-### Patch Finesses
+### The Patch Finesse

 * If a player performs a *Layered Finesse* through a card that is one-away from being playable, it is possible to see that an impending misplay will occur.
 * This is a signal to you that you need to "patch" the problem, so you have the matching card in your *Finesse Position* to make the one-away card actually playable.
 * In general, you must give preference to a patch interpretation.
 Thus, you might need to hold off before playing a card for a while to see if a patch blind-play occurs.

+### The Patch Gentleman's Discard

+* Similar to a *Patch Finesse*, a *Gentleman's Discard* can also contain a "patch" component.

-### Reverse Bluffs / Out-of-Position Bluffs (bad)
+### The Reverse Bluff / The Out-of-Position Bluff (bad)

 * Similar to a *Reverse Finesse*, it is possible to perform a *Reverse Bluff*.
-However, we outlaw bluffing any player who is not immediately after you (as per *Good Lie Principle*).
+However, according to *Good Lie Principle*, it is only allowed to lie to the player who comes immediately after you.
   * Why this policy?
 It is not possible to play with both *Layered Finesses* and *Reverse Bluffs* at the same time, and *Layered Finesses* are much better.
 * However, you can break the *Bluff Position* rule in rare situations where the player that is being passed over cannot actually act on their state of misinformation.
 For example,
   * they are at 0 clues (and won't blind play anything)
   * they have negative information on their entire hand
 * Since valid *Reverse Bluffs* are so rare, it is important to remember that a valid *Reverse Bluff* is distinct from a *Layered Finesse*, and that blind playing should stop after the first blind play.
 (This is a common mistake.)

-### Double Half Bluffs
+### The Double Half Bluff

 * Sometimes, you see that two players in a row have cards on their newest slot that are playable.
 However, they are unrelated, so you can't get them both played with a double finesse.
-This is where the double half bluff comes in - it is very similar to a double finesse.
-In this situation, by performing a normal double finesse clue, you can get the first one played like a normal finesse, and the 2nd card like a bluff.
+This is where the *Double Half Bluff* comes in - it is very similar to a *Double Finesse*.
+In this situation, by performing a clue that looks like a *Double Finesse*, you can get the first card played like a normal *Finesse* and the 2nd card like a *Bluff*.
-* For example, on the first turn of a 4 player game:
+* For example, on the first turn of a 4-player game:
-  * A red 3 is clued in Cathy's hand with red color clue.
+  * Alice clues Donald red to highlight a red 3.
-  * Alice goes next and assumes that it is a double self-finesse - she has the red 1 and red 2 in the two newest slots.
-Thus, she blind-plays her left-most and it is red 1.
+  * Bob goes next and assumes that it is a *Double Self-Finesse* - he has the red 1 and red 2 in the two newest slots.
+Thus, he blind-plays his left-most and it is red 1.
-  * Next, Bob sees that Alice does NOT have red 2 in her next newest slot, so he must have the red 2, so he blind-plays his left-most card.
+  * Cathy goes next.
+Cathy sees that Donald does NOT have red 2 in her next newest slot, so he must have the red 2, so he blind-plays his left-most card.
 However, it is NOT the red 2, but the blue 1.
 Bob now knows he was bluffed.
-  * Alice sees Bob blind play "for no reason", so she knows that she must not have the red 2 and it must have been a double half bluff.
+  * Alice sees Bob blind play "for no reason", so she knows that she must not have the red 2 and it must have been a *Double Half Bluff*.
   * Finally, Cathy sees this sequence of events occur.
 Since Alice and Bob blind-played, she must have the red 3.
 * Normally, you are only allowed to *Bluff* while in *Bluff Position*.
 But *Double Half Bluffs* do not violate *Good Lie Principle*, and thus they are allowed.

-### Double Bluffs
+### The Double Bluff

-* Similar to a Double Half Bluff, it is also possible to get 2 cards played in a row that are completely unrelated.
+* Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
 * For example:
   * Yellow 1 and 2 are currently played in the middle.
   * Player 1 clues a yellow 5 in player 4's hand with a yellow color play clue.